frangucc/thenodechronbook/README.md

 TNC is a cultural guide that puts a ton of crap into perspective in an extremely terse, rememberable corpus.
 It plays like a game of ques and clues and teaches the Hacker Way in strategic proportion to the tutorials.

 > At Gamifyed, we like to think of all this as a breakthrough method that's never been attempted.
-And if it works, it could become gamechanging.
+And if it works, it could be game changing.

 In a nutshell, becoming an EECS major isn't just about making money and having a great career either, it's about inventing cool stuff, solving incredible problems and seeing those inventions through to some form of market.
 And yes technically, it is often about making money - by the boatload.